 The gentle falls are along a stretch of the brook that flows adjacent to Tariffville Road, before heading under the street via two large culverts.
 A portion of Griffin Brook passes through the Merritt Preserve – part of the Wintonbury Land Trust.
 The 3 acre parcel, with about 560 feet of frontage along Tariffville Road, was donated to the Trust in 1995 by Mr. and Mrs. Robert Merritt and harbors a myriad of plant and animal life…In fact, it’s a GREAT area to observe wildlife in early morning and late evening, according to Vikki Reski of the Land Trust.
 CL&P property borders the preserve on two sides, effectively linking it to a large area of undeveloped wetlands in Bloomfield.

-I was reminded of the existence of the Griffin Cascades while riding the rails-to-trails path in Bloomfield.
+I was reminded of the existence of the Griffin Cascades while riding the Bloomfield Greenway.
 It crosses Griffin Brook via a handsome bridge built over the original railroad line culvert, surrounded by CL&P powerstation… stuff.
 I immediately remembered, “Oh yeah!
 Griffin Cascade!”
 You won’t want to approach from the bike path above however.
 Although you can hear the falls from there, the brush would tear you to shreds.

 Once back to the car, I drove to the car pull-out and proceeded to park next to the No Parking signs.
 This freaked my son Calvin out – that is, he thought I was going to be arrested.
 I assured him I was not, hopped out of the car, got my pictures, and returned to Calvin, unarrested.
 Phew.
 My son’s first lesson in White Privilege I guess.

 Tim Wolf saysJune 12, 2020 at 11:31 am